-Equipment used in the workplace can be prone to fail if they are not maintained properly or routinely checked.
+Equipment and other tangible assets used in the workplace can be prone to fail if they are not maintained properly or routinely checked.

 Errors or failures are not committed by workers alone.
 Even the managerial staff can fail.
 Everyone needs proper training on the processes, procedures, or steps they must comply with.